orbs-network/orbs-spec/behaviors/services/virtual-machine.md

 * `Processor` - Uses it to actually execute the smart contract method calls.
 * `StateStorage` - Reads deployments from state and provides API for contracts to read from state.
-* `CrosschainConnector` - Uses it to perform cross-chain contract calls.
+* `CrossChainConnector` - Uses it to perform cross-chain contract calls.

 &nbsp;
 ## `Data Structures`